-A handful of crystals of this simple ingredient are enough to help us relax, especially this time of year with the anticipation of shorter days and colder weather.
+A handful of crystals of this simple ingredient are enough to help us relax and enjoy its many benefits.

 Epsom salt is used for various health reasons and is popular among others in hydrotherapy.
 This is the salt that is being used in large quantities in floatation baths to create the effect of weightlessness.
 But beyond this physical state, it is mainly the therapeutic effects that make it interesting, especially its anti-inflammatory properties, which make it a great help in relieving muscle pains.